guitarforlife/LMstudio-Ollama-VSCode-Shim/README.md

 make them work with Co-Pilot in VSCode.
 Not liking other plugins or solutions, I built this.

+*Note - this program was created for my personal usage and needs, on a Macbook Pro (14-inch, Nov 2024) - Chip: Apple M4 Max, Ram: 128GB*

 ## Quick start

 ```bash